Modi hoists national flag at Red Fort on 75th Anniversary of Azad Hind government

 New Delhi, Oct 21: Prime Minister Narendra Modi on Sunday hoisted the national flag at Red Fort to celebrate the 75th anniversary of the formation of the government of 'free India'.
+The prime minister hoisted the Tiranga and unveiled the plaque to celebrate anniversary of the Azad Hind government, inspired and headed by Netaji Subhash Chandra Bose.
+Union Minister Mahesh Sharma and Indian National Army (INA) veteran RS Chhikara among others were also present at the event.

+Speaking at the event, Modi said,''Netaji had promised an India where everyone has equal rights&equal opportunities.
+He had promised a prosperous nation which was proud of its traditions, development in all areas.
+He had promised to uproot 'divide & rule'.
+Even after so many yrs those dreams remain unfulfilled.''

+''We have reached 'Swaraj' after lakhs of sacrifices.
+It is our responsibility to maintain this 'Swaraj' with 'Suraaj.''
+Modi said in Delhi.

 Modi earlier took to Twitter to inform that he will honour Netaji on the occasion for his invaluable contribution to the country's struggle for Independence.